Cha-K28/First-Milestone-Project/README.md

 The ideas for the website came from my work with cartell.ie who have been very accomidating while i do the course.

-I got great inspiration from the Irish site ADAS.ie
+I got great inspiration from the Irish site ADAS.ie and simplesite.com

-The IT team at work who have gave me advice when needed just the creatin of the website.
+The IT team at work who have gave me advice when needed.

+To Ali my mentor for his wonderful guidence and advice.